---

 ```

-To highlight a line, add the `// [!code highlight]` annotation to the end of the line:
+Add `// [!code highlight]` at the end of the line:

 ````